 Watch a video tutorial of how to download ebooks from Hoopla and Libby/OverDrive.

 Get a student library card

 This is a special card just for students who attend school within the KDL service area or live within the KDL service area, with no co-signer needed.
-Email and phone number are not required, but if that information is entered, the student will receive a notification for any holds on physical books (hold notices for ebooks are linked through the apps themselves), provided they use a person (not school issued) email address.
 This library card will grant access to our entire library collection (except for Hoopla, Beyond Books items, MEL system or AV items); it's not limited to youth materials.
 The card will expire in three years or when the student turns 18.
 If they are able, we encourage students to visit the library with their parents to register for a full-access library card.